Bosch-0/Project-Muggle/README.md

 ### Do design work on bitcoincore.org
 The user journey does not start once the user downloads the GUI but rather the website its downloaded from, or rather how the user gets to the website itself.
 I will be applying the Bitcoin Core design system to the website a long with making it more clear what it is the GUI offers (currently it is isn't quite clear on the site).

 I'll be taking a development and designer roll for this.
+For privacy reasons bitcoincore.org should be CSS only (no JS).

 Cobra (owner or bitcoin.org) is also working on a [Bitcoin wallet](https://twitter.com/cobrabitcoin/status/1310304498125025282?s=21) which could mean a conflict of interest when it comes to recommending wallets on bitcoin.org.
 Re-desigining bitcoincore.org will hopefully result in this being the primary place for end users to download Bitcoin Core binaries.